 The school's Board of Governors, whilst ultimately responsible for ensuring the school meets its legal obligations, is assisted directly by the senior leadership team.

-Breaches of this policy should be reported to Rebecca Wood and then Faye Simons in the first instance.
+Breaches of this policy should be reported to the headteacher in the first instance.

 7.5 Principles of Use